-Susannah has 13 years of experience in criminal defence work having worked as a Solicitor until joining Chambers in 2018.
+Susannah Proctor has 14 years of experience in criminal defence work, having worked as a Solicitor until joining Chambers in 2018.
 Susannah has been an advocate in the Crown Court since 2010 and has extensive trial experience representing clients in serious violent and sexual offences, money laundering and fraud matters.

 Acted as solicitor advocate in the defence of one of the first prosecutions under the new domestic violence and controlling behaviour legislation.
 The defendant was acquitted of all charges by the court following a direction by the Judge.